 What you’re left with is your “net available income.”
 Multiply it by 0.47 to get the amount you’re probably going to be expected to spend on college next year.
 If that’s, say, $40,000, then the aid formulas will anticipate that you can spend $18,800.

 Second, the formula will look at your parents’ assets.
-The FAFSA isn’t interested in their retirement accounts.
+The FAFSA isn’t interested in their retirement accounts (retirement accounts, like 401k and IRA, don't count on the FAFSA).
 It also doesn’t look at home equity or the assets of small businesses with fewer than 100 employees.
 But it does want to know what your parents have in savings, checking, and taxable investment accounts.

-Get a total for this number and subtract the savings and asset protection allowance (see table for 2019–20) — most likely this will be somewhere between $10,000 and $15,000 if your parents are living together.
+Get a total for this number and subtract the savings and asset protection allowance (see table) — which has dropped to zero for 2023-2024.
 Then multiply by 0.0564 to determine how much of these assets are expected to be available for college spending.
 Add this to the number from the first step.

 (Note: If, like me, you went to college some time ago, you may be shocked by how few assets are protected these days.
 As recently as 2010, an average of around $50,000 was protected, but because of the way the numbers are calculated, the protected amount has declined really rapidly.
 Nothing can be done about it unless Congress acts though, so you might want to give your representatives a call.)